 Our highly trained and experienced yoga teachers from around the globe each bring their own unique style, experience and wisdom to their classes.
 Yoga is a very personal practice and so we encourage you to trial different teachers to find your favourite SoHo Yoga guides.

-Amanda’s yoga journey has followed her corporate career from London to Sydney and ultimately to Brisbane, incorporating many styles of practice along the way including Iyengar, Ashtanga, Anusara and Vinyasa.
+Amanda’s yoga journey followed her corporate career from London to Sydney and ultimately to Brisbane, incorporating many styles of practice along the way including Iyengar, Ashtanga, Anusara and Vinyasa.
 After completing her teacher training with Julie Smerdon at Shri Yoga in 2012, Amanda finally left the corporate world in 2014 to realise her dream of establishing SoHo Yoga and sharing the many benefits of this life affirming practice with others.
-As an eternal student of yoga, Amanda recently completed her Level II (500 hours) teacher certification with Being Yoga.
+An eternal student of yoga, Amanda completed her Level II (500 hours) certification with Being Yoga in 2015 and has since studied under international teachers Shiva Rea and Sarah Powers.

 Alexandra has recently returned to Brisbane from Vancouver where she has been studying and teaching yoga for several years.
 She believes true yoga is finding a balance between giving and receiving, it is the wellness between inner and outer worlds, and ultimately it is the practice of spreading peace.
 Alexandra guides her students to find greater harmony within as they explore the practice of yoga on the mat and weave it into their everyday lives.